mgreenig/COVIDENCE-survey/README.md

 The arguments default to 'q1421', 'q1431', and 'q1432', the column names in our case.

-the script outputs a CSV file (not included) containing the patient-level information for each drug class.
+The script outputs a CSV file (not included) containing the patient-level information for each drug class.

 ### Incorporating dosage data